Alex4386/turnoff-namuwiki/firefox_addon_team_README.md

 ## macOS and Linux
 Building on macOS®, Linux™ or any POSIX compliant system is easy!
-Automatic-building is supported on this machines!
+Automatic-building is supported on these machines!

 Step 1. git clone https://github.com/Alex4386/turnoff-namuwiki.git
 Step 2.
 Install nodeJS, npm, yarn on your machine.